I spent over fifteen years in prison and understand the levels of suffering a person can go through.

 A positive and balanced inmate, becomes a person society is going to want to support and they gain the benefit of realising that they do have a purpose to fulfill still.

 He spent 5,533 days in prison from 1999 until 2014.
-Throughout Brent's sentence, he found a great inner peace, even when things were going against him, even when life was some form of hell on earth.
+Throughout Brent's sentence, he found a great inner peace, when it seemed like things were going against him, even when life felt like some form of hell on earth.

 Brent brings wisdom that can only be found through transforming great suffering into a place of peace, inner joy and positive hope, even when the external circumstances seem like the end of the world.